BaconErie/zibutton/README.md

 2. Run `npm install` at the top most directory to install all the dependencies (make sure your NODE_ENV is NOT set to production)

 3. Run `npm run build`.
-The built and ready-to-use extension will be in the `docs` folder.
+The built and ready-to-use pages will be in the `docs` folder.

 4. Run `npm run dev` to start serving the files.